nikki2666/Spotify_clone/README.md

 # Spotify_clone
-This is a clone of Spotify website.
+This is a responsive Spotify clone build using Html,Css and Bootstarp.